uploadcare/file-uploader-examples/examples/react-uploader/README.md

 ### Styling

-If your styling solution may provide class string or style object, feel free to use them on blocks like `lr-file-uploader-regular` and override default class using CSS variables.
+If your styling solution may provide class string or style object, feel free to use them on blocks like `uc-file-uploader-regular` and override default class using CSS variables.

 Otherwise you may go “full override” way and pass a string with styles to a File Uploader type of your choice.